Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

-The following is excerpted from Chapter 4 of From Hello to Goodbye: Second Edition (SHRM Books, 2017), written by Christine V. Walters, MAS, JD, SPHR.
+The following is excerpted from Chapter 4 of From Hello to Goodbye: Second Edition (SHRM, 2017), written by Christine V. Walters, MAS, JD, SPHR.

-SHRM reports that of all the questions received by it on HR and related issues, the highest volume is FMLA questions.
+Of all the questions received by SHRM on HR and related issues, the highest volume is FMLA questions.
 The good news for employers is that the DOL reports that the number of claims filed alleging FMLA violations decreased every year from 2011 to 2016.
 The primary violation is termination, followed by discrimination then refusal to grant leave.
 While the basic tenets and provisions of the FMLA have not changed through the regulatory process since 2008, there are administrative agency interpretations, updates, and guidance of which employers should be aware.

 In June 2015, the U.S. Department of Labor (DOL) issued a 20-page publication, "The Employee's Guide to the Family and Medical Leave Act."
 The guide provides information to employees on: